-Jacobs is a National Association of Regulatory Utility Commissioners (NARUC) member and serves on the NARUC Committee on Electricity; the Subcommittee on Nuclear Issues-Waste Disposal; and the Task Force on Environmental Regulation and Generation.
-Jacobs serves as Secretary on the Board of the Organization of MISO States (OMS) and is a member of the OMS Executive Committee.
+Jacobs is a National Association of Regulatory Utility Commissioners (NARUC) member and has been appointed to serve as Co-Vice Chair of NARUC’s Committee on Electricity.
+Jacobs is also a member of the Subcommittee on Nuclear Issues-Waste Disposal and the Task Force on Environmental Regulation and Generation.
+Jacobs serves as Vice-President of the Organization of MISO States (OMS) and is a member of the OMS Executive Committee.
 She is also a member of the MISO Advisory Committee.
 She is a voting member on the Eastern Interconnection States Planning Council (EISPC).
-Jacobs serves on the advisory council of the Center for Public Utilities (CPU) at New Mexico State University.
+Jacobs serves on the advisory council of the Center for Public Utilities (CPU) at New Mexico State University as well as the advisory board of the Financial Research Institute (FRI).
 She is also a member of the Mid-America Regulatory Conference (MARC).

 Prior to joining the Iowa Utilities Board, Jacobs was president of The Jacobs Group, LLC, a consulting firm specializing in strategic planning, board development, community outreach, and fund development.
-In addition, Jacobs’ career includes professional and management-level positions in the telecommunications, non-profit, and financial services industries.
+Previously, she was Director of Community Relations for the Principal Financial Group.
+In addition, Jacobs’ career includes professional and management-level positions in the telecommunications and non-profit industries.

 Jacobs served in the Iowa House of Representatives from 1994 to 2008.
 She was elected by her peers to serve as Majority Whip for seven years.
-Jacobs also sat on the Commerce, State Government and Appropriations Committees.
-She served as co-chair of several interim committees including a study committee on the Iowa Communications Network.
+Jacobs also sat on the Commerce, State Government, and Appropriations Committees.

-Jacobs earned her BA “With Distinction” in political science from the University of Nebraska—Lincoln and a Master’s of Public Administration from Drake University.
-She and her husband, Steve, reside in West Des Moines and have two daughters.
+Jacobs earned her Bachelor of Arts degree “With Distinction” in political science from the University of Nebraska—Lincoln and a Master’s of Public Administration degree from Drake University.
+She and her husband, Steve, reside in West Des Moines and have two adult daughters.